bottle container high chair macro

 Never microwave milk to give to your baby.
 Microwaving might not warm the milk evenly, causing hot spots that can burn your baby’s mouth.
 Microwaving can also destroy important nutrients, and we don’t want that to happen!

-If you have some extra pumped milk laying around, check out this post to learn What To Do With Leftover Breast Milk.
+If you have some extra pumped milk lying around, check out this post to learn What To Do With Leftover Breast Milk.

 When baby won’t take the bottle with another caregiver